IBM/sustainability-reference-architecture/docs/Requirement/Use-Case-Model/Use-Case/Data-Exchange-for-Sustainability.md

-#  Use Case 3 - Climate Risk Management for Sustainability
+#  Use Case 6 - Data Exchange for Sustainability